alanoursland/tr_xor/reports/relu1/relu1_discussion.md

 The 98.4% success rate of mirror initialization (compared to 58% for standard initialization) confirms that symmetry discovery is a major challenge, but the remaining 1.6% failure rate reveals irreducible geometric constraints in the optimization landscape.

-## 3. Implications for Prototype Surface Learning
+## 3. Implications for Prototype Surfaces

 These results, and the geometric nature of the failure modes, reinforce a key tenet that learning is driven by **gradient flow from class-aligned surfaces**.
 In the `abs1` model, that flow is always present.
 In the `relu1` model, it is **fragile and conditional**, a fact confirmed by comparing the `normal` and `reinit` experiments.